stonymf/bubble-radio/README.md

 - Delete songs (which also removes the associated audio file)
 - Download individual songs directly from the interface
 - Download entire playlists as zip files with a single click

+The admin interface is organized with tabs for each station, and each station has two views:
+- "All" - showing all songs associated with that station
+- "Playlist" - showing only the songs currently included in the playlist, in playlist order

 To access the admin interface:
 1. Visit `https://stream.yoururl.com/admin`